 The amount of compost you should use, how often and when depends on the standard soil’s characteristics and if you garden year round.
 For the most part, anticipate integrating compost into your garden beds before each planting season.

 Best Places to Compost

-All piles of organic matter will rot eventually, however a well-chosen location for your compost will speed up the process.
+All piles of organic matter will rot eventually.
+However, a well-chosen location for your compost will speed up the process.
 Locate a well-drained, level area that’s in a convenient location so you’ll use it.
 If you live in a cooler climate, keep the compost pile in a sunny location to take advantage of the solar heat.
-In addition, look for refuge for the pile in cases of freezing cold winds that could slow the decaying process.
+Also, look for refuge for the pile in cases of cold winds that could slow the decaying process.
 In dry, warm climates, consider sheltering the pile in a shady spot to keep it from drying out too quickly.
 Also, be sure to build the compost pile over the lawn or soil as opposed to asphalt or concrete to allow for drainage and to take advantage of beneficial microbes, earthworms and more that will naturally migrate with seasonal changes.

 A healthy garden depends on healthy soil and adding compost to garden beds is the easiest and safest thing you can do to produce bountiful bouquets of flowers and vibrant vegetables.